Moonwalk (dance): 2020s

 In 2020, the band Puscifer briefly features the moonwalk in their video "Apocalyptical" and it is also mentioned in the song's lyrics.
 In 2020, South-Korean boy band BTS performed the moonwalk briefly in the music video of their song "Dynamite".
+In 2025, South-Korean Girl Group Le Sserafim performed the moonwalk briefly in their music video of their song "Hot".